avipowar/DevTinder/README.md

 # EP: 12 Logical Database Query and Compound Indexes

     - Created new schema for connection request / created new model
-    - create connection api /request/send/interested/:userId and write some logic to save data in db
+    - create connection api /request/send/:status/:userId and write some logic to save data in db
     - user parm to get dynamically data from URL path
+    - add validation for my sen request api is allowed status type is ignored / interested